Community and School Relations

 For additional information regarding the schedule, please call 359-2256.

 Concerned Citizens Coalition

-Drug-Free School Zones -- Drug Free School Zone signs is a national effort to deter the sale of drugs to children and youth.
-The U.S. congress pass a law in 1988 and Wisconsin passed a parallel law in 1989 which indicated that an increase of five years imprisonment for anyone attempting to deal drugs within 1,000 feet of a public park, swimming pool, youth center, community center, and public or private schools.
+Drug-Free School Zones -- Drug-Free School Zone signs is a national effort to deter the sale of drugs to children and youth.
+The U.S. Congress passed a law in 1988 and Wisconsin passed a parallel law in 1989 which indicated that an increase of five years imprisonment for anyone attempting to deal drugs within 1,000 feet of a public park, swimming pool, youth center, community center, and public or private schools.
 In 1990, the Concerned Citizens Coalition initiated the project throughout Kenosha County.
 The signs are sponsored by the Coalition, in cooperation with the Kenosha Unified School District.
 All schools and youth organizations may request a sign.

 Teen Task Force -- A group of adolescents that promote healthy choices and drug-free lifestyles.
 This group provides activities, community service projects, and peer-to-peer mentoring for youth throughout Kenosha County.

 Youth and Family Activity Guide -- A Kenosha County area resource guide for families and residents of the county.
 The guide provides information on different volunteer opportunities, events, and resources that occur throughout the year.

 Presentations are provided on the Search Institute's mission of the Forty Developmental Assets.
 Sharing information and providing resources are included.

 3600 52nd St.